Randy Kraft

 Randy Steven Kraft (born March 19, 1945) is an American serial killer and rapist known as the Scorecard Killer, the Southern California Strangler, and the Freeway Killer, who committed the rape, torture, and murder of a minimum of sixteen young men between 1972 and 1983, the majority of whom he killed in California.
 Kraft is also believed to have committed the rape and murder of up to fifty-one other young men and boys.
-He was convicted in May 1989 and is currently incarcerated on death row at San Quentin State Prison in Marin County, California.
+He was convicted in May 1989 and is currently incarcerated on death row at the California Institution for Men, in San Bernardino County, California.

-Kraft became known as the "Scorecard Killer" because upon his arrest, investigators discovered a coded list with 61 entries on a scorecard containing cryptic references to his victims; he is also sometimes referred to as the "Freeway Killer" because many of his victims' bodies were discovered beside or near freeways.
-Kraft shares the latter epithet with two separate and unrelated serial killers, William Bonin and Patrick Kearney.
+Kraft became known as the "Scorecard Killer" because upon his arrest, investigators discovered a coded list with sixty-one entries on a scorecard containing cryptic references to his victims; he is also sometimes referred to as the "Freeway Killer" because many of his victims' bodies were discovered beside or near freeways.

 Early life

 Childhood

-Randy Steven Kraft was born in Long Beach, California, on March 19, 1945, the fourth child and only son of Opal Lee (née Beal) and Harold Herbert Kraft.
-Kraft's father had moved to California from Wyoming weeks after the American entry into World War II; upon finding employment as a production operative at Douglas Aircraft Company, he was joined by his wife and three daughters.
+Randy Kraft was born in Long Beach, California, on March 19, 1945, the fourth child and only son of Opal Lee (née Beal) and Harold Herbert Kraft.
+Kraft's father had moved to California from Wyoming weeks after the United States' entry into World War II.
+Upon finding employment as a production operative at Douglas Aircraft Company, he was joined by his wife and three daughters.

 The Kraft family lived modestly, and Kraft's mother took several jobs to supplement her husband's assembly-line salary.
 Kraft's mother initially found employment as a seamstress in a Westminster garment factory before later obtaining employment as a cook in a local school.
 Nonetheless, Opal Kraft always found time for her children; in contrast, Kraft's father seldom attended any social gatherings with them and was later described as being "distanced" from his family.
-As a child, Randy was doted on by his three older sisters and mother, although he was known to be accident-prone.
+As a child, Kraft was doted on by his three older sisters and mother, although he was known to be accident-prone.

 In 1948, the Kraft family moved from Long Beach to Midway City in neighboring Orange County.
 Their home was a small, wood-frame Women's Army Corps dormitory on Beach Boulevard that Kraft's father renovated into a three-bedroom house.
 The family became active in the Westminster First Presbyterian Church, with Kraft's mother rising to the chairman of the deacons committee.

 In Midway City, Kraft attended Midway City Elementary school, where his mother was a member of the PTA.
-As a student, his intelligence was noted by classmates and teachers.
-By 1957, Kraft was judged intelligent enough to attend accelerated classes at 17th Street Junior High School.
+His intelligence was noted by classmates and teachers and by 1957, Kraft was judged intelligent enough to attend accelerated classes at 17th Street Junior High School.